Egypt: Agriculture

 Egypt's agricultural sector remains essential to its economy, though its share of GDP and employment has declined over time.
 Egypt produces substantial quantities of wheat, maize, sugarcane, fruits, vegetables, fodder, and rice, yet remains reliant on wheat and maize imports, primarily from Ukraine and Russia, despite yield improvements since 1970.
 This dependency stems from high domestic demand, driven by subsidies and a culinary preference for bread, as well as Egypt's limited arable land and its emphasis on high-value export crops.
 In 2024, Egypt exported $4.1 billion in agricultural goods and roughly $6.1 billion in food industry products.

 The country has achieved self-sufficiency in several key agricultural products, including vegetables, fruits, poultry, dairy, eggs, and rice, while nearing full self-sufficiency in sugar and fish, with production reaching approximately 90% of demand.
 Self-sufficiency ratios are lower for red meat (60%), cereals (58%), vegetable oils (26%), and oil crops (35%).
 Consequently, Egypt relies on imports for roughly 45% of its domestic food demand.

-The Aswan High Dam, completed in 1971, significantly improved irrigation stability.
+The Aswan High Dam, completed in 1971, improved irrigation stability.
 In 2010, 3.6 million hectares were cultivated, with the government targeting 4.8 million hectares by 2030.
 Major initiatives include the New Delta and Toshka Project, designed to convert desert areas into farmland using advanced irrigation techniques, wastewater treatment, groundwater and water desalination.
 Efforts to deregulate agriculture have improved price alignment with global markets, but climate change and water scarcity continue to pose long-term challenges.

 Tourism

 Tourists riding a camel in front of Pyramid of Khafre.
 The Giza Necropolis is one of Egypt's main tourist attractions.

-Tourism is one of the most important sectors in Egypt's economy.
-2024 saw a record 15.7 million tourists, surpassing 14.9 million in 2023.
-This growth, driven by government efforts to enhance security and tourism support, reflects a strong recovery from the pandemic-induced decline of 2020.
-Tourism revenues have also surged, reaching $14.1 billion, reflecting steady improvement over previous years.
+Tourism is an important sector in Egypt's economy.
+Egypt received a record 15.7 million tourists in 2024, up from 14.9 million in 2023.
+Tourism revenues also rose, to $14.1 billion.

 Egypt's tourism strategy aims to attract 30 million tourists by 2028, with a focus on infrastructure improvements, high-profile projects like the Grand Egyptian Museum, and enhancing visitor experiences.
 In 2024, the country's top tourism markets included Germany, Russia, and Saudi Arabia.

 The Giza Necropolis is one of Egypt's best-known tourist attractions; it is the only one of the Seven Wonders of the Ancient World still in existence.

 Egypt's beaches on the Mediterranean and the Red Sea, which extend to over 3,000 km, are also popular tourist destinations; the Gulf of Aqaba beaches, Safaga, Sharm el-Sheikh, Hurghada, Luxor, Dahab, Ras Sidr and Marsa Alam are popular sites.